 “Turn off the wind!”
-4-year-old Jackson hollered as we paused a short way into our first run of our second family ski trip to Red Lodge, Montana.
-Everyone was excited to ski Lazy M again, a 2.5-mile cruising run with spectacular vistas.
-Abby, Jackson, and I were getting slapped by a howling wind as we waited for others to catch up.
+5-year-old Jackson hollered.
+We were paused to wait for others to catch up a short way into our first run of our second family ski trip to Red Lodge, Montana.
+The whole family was excited to ski Lazy M again, a 2.5-mile cruising run.
+Abby, Jackson, and I looked over the spectacular vista while a howling wind slapped our faces.

-I was bent over to adjust my boots, when Abby yelled, “Mom, Jackson just took off straight down the mountain.”
-She was 10 and a strong skier, so I told her to chase him, while I yanked on my gloves, grabbed my poles, and took off after them.
+I bent over to adjust my boots, when I heard Abby yell, “Mom, Jackson just took off straight down the mountain.”
+She was 10 and a strong skier, so I told her to chase him.
+Meanwhile I yanked on my gloves, grabbed my poles, and took off after them.
 He was out of reach and kept getting farther ahead.
 The minutes felt like hours as I skied to the limit of my ability (honed from a few years of ski racing in high school) to catch up with him.

 Eventually, I found Abby at the top of a double-black-diamond trail.
 She pointed to a crowd gathered around Jackson at the bottom and said, “He came around the corner and went flying straight down.”
-(We had planned to take a chicken run around the steep moguls.)
+(We intended to take a chicken run around the steep moguls.)

-Pushing our comfort zones, we picked our way through the moguls—some of them were tall as Jackson’s waist—and struggled to imagine how he’d made it down without falling.
+Pushing my comfort zone, I picked my way through the moguls—some of them were tall as Jackson’s waist.
+How could Jackson make it down this slope without falling!
 When we reached the crowd, a nice woman told me that she saw Jackson heading straight for some trees and hollered at him to fall over.
-He was snow-covered, shaking, and bawling, but wasn’t hurt.
-With comforting from me and Abby, he calmed down and the crowd dissipated.
+Snow-covered, shaking, and bawling, but he wasn’t hurt.
+With comfort from me and Abby, he calmed down and the crowd dissipated.

-One man was skiing away, then stopped, and climbed back up to us.
-He looked me in the eye as he shook his head in amazement, “Unbelievable … that kid must have been going 30 mph when he turned the corner—he made Bodie Miller look slow.
+One man started skiing away, then stopped, and climbed back up to us.
+He looked me in the eye as he shook his head in amazement, “Unbelievable … that kid must have been going 50 mph when he turned the corner onto the black diamond run—he made Bodie Miller look slow.
 It’s a miracle!
 There must have been twenty angels watching over him!”

 Not a shock … Jackson didn’t want to ski any more.
 He was done with Lazy M … wanted to go home.
 I knew that what happened next would affect his approach to skiing—possibly, for the rest of his life.
-He had been taking ski lessons in Minnesota where he’d gotten into the habit of taking a few turns at the top, then bombing the short distance to the bottom.
+He had been taking ski lessons in Minnesota where he picked up the habit of taking a few turns at the top, then bombing the short distance to the bottom.
 He was a speed junky and a little cocky about his burgeoning ski skills.

-At that age, he loved cowboys even more than skiing, so I reminded him about the scene in his favorite cowboy movie, when the hero declared “you just get back on the horse.”
-So, we boarded the chair lift and had a chat about skiing fast.
-I pointed to a seam in my ski pants and said “On this side of the line, skiing fast is fun and thrilling, but on the other side, it’s scary and dangerous.
+At that age, he loved cowboys even more than skiing.
+So I reminded him about the scene in his favorite cowboy movie, when the hero declared “you just get back on the horse.”
+We boarded the chair lift and chatted about skiing fast.
+I pointed to a seam in my ski pants and said “On this side of the line, skiing fast is fun and thrilling.
+But on the other side, it’s scary and dangerous.
 Today you crossed the line to the dangerous side.
 You have the turning skills to stay in control.
 We are going to ski Lazy M again so you can show us how to use your turning skills to ski on the fun and safe side.”